AYM1607/corne-zmk-config/README.md

 2. Plug in the left half into your computer (without turning it on)

-3. "Double tap" the reset button, play around with the timing between taps since this might not work the first time.
+3. "Double tap" the reset button (blue led pulsing slowly), play around with the timing between taps since this might not work the first time.
 If you have trouble with this step, re-plug your board and try again, you might even need to use a different cable or port on your computer.
 You know this works if you see a blue light fading on and off coming from the nice nano.

 4. After the previous step you should see a new storage device in your computer called nice!nano, as shown in the picture below.
 Drag and drop (or copy and paste) the firmware file `corne_left-nice_nano_v2-zmk.uf2` which you should have generated and downloaded by following the guides linked above.